Specialist Support Team for Children with Medical/Physical Needs

 Advancing equality of opportunity

-This Team is one of a number of specialist teams, that are part of the Children and Young People’s Department within Wirral Council.
+This team is one of a small number of specialist teams, working as part of Wirral council’s Children’s Services.

-- Support for school staff in completing Individual Health Care Plans for those pupils who require one.
-Individual Health Care planning includes analysis of both the educational and emotional impact of a child’s medical/physical needs, and appropriate strategies to support learning and emotional wellbeing.
+- Individual Health Care Planning – supporting schools to produce robust, clear, and effective Individual Health Care Plans (IHCP) for pupils.
+An IHCP details the specific care that a child needs in school to manage a health condition.
+It includes developing an understanding of the educational and emotional impact of a child’s medical/physical needs, and appropriate strategies to support learning and emotional wellbeing.

-- Learning assessment for pupils with medical/physical needs who are making less than expected progress, despite evidence based interventions matched to the pupil’s area of need.
-Provide reports, advice and recommendations as appropriate.
+- Learning Assessment – for pupils with medical/physical needs who are making less than expected progress, despite evidence-based interventions matched to a pupil’s area of need.
+The Team provides assessment reports including advice and recommendations as appropriate.

 Children’s Rights and Equality Legislation